Ferguson Activist Turned State Legislator Bruce Franks Tells His Story In MTV Doc “St. Louis Superman” (Exclusive)

 Besides his work in government, the film shows him tenderly raising his daughter and son, whose fifth birthday, August 9, which was a bittersweet day for Franks because it’s the anniversary of Brown’s death.

 “You don’t see that type of affection when it comes to that father/son relationship,” Franks said.
 It’s deemed not masculine – and that’s toxic and we need to push that to the side.
-I think this film shows that black fathers…us being there is an anomaly.”
+I think this film shows that black fathers…us being there is not an anomaly.”

 Although Franks is no longer involved in politics, he serves as a consultant to nonprofit gun violence prevention initiatives and is working on new music.